uwgraphics/VisSnacks/content/tutorials/4-critique/index.md

 <!--more-->

+{{<draft-only>}}

 This tutorial will give you a quick guide on how to do critique with the goal of helping you get started at improving your critique practice, or at least to appreciate why the examples in {{<link "critiques">}} are the way they are.
 The simple "rules and formulas" here are good for beginners (including me) to get started.
 Maybe with practice, I won't need them - but I think that experienced designers have internalized the lessons.

 Critique is really useful for Vis.
 In the context of this site, I will use critique to analyze examples in order to try to distill their lessons, often to reinforce more general principles.
 In the practice of doing design, critique is often a way of understanding a prototype so that we can generate ideas on how we might iterate.
-Re-Design (see {{<anchorlink "Re-Design">}} below) often involves critique (at least implicitly), but not all critique involves re-design.
+Re-Design (see {{%anchorlink "Re-Design"%}} below) often involves critique (at least implicitly), but not all critique involves re-design.

 Critique is really useful beyond Vis.
 This is why I emphasize it in my class.
 {{<quote "Discussing Design, p. xi">}}